lukaszmitka/simple_webui/README.md

-# PID webui
+# simple webui

-This repository contains web interface, which enable you to use web browser to adjust PID parameters.
+This repository contains web interface, which enable you to use web browser to control ROS based robot.
 Absolutely prototype version, use on your own risk.

 Interface is based on [RobotWebTools project](https://github.com/RobotWebTools).